We may earn a commission when you click on the affiliate links in this post.

 - Ranch dressing

-When planning a big get-together like a holiday party or Super Bowl party, you want to make as many preparations ahead of time as possible.
-That way, on the day of, you can actually enjoy yourself!
 You can prepare these ahead of time and keep them in the refrigerator until time to heat and serve.
-Follow the instructions below, but stop before topping with extra cheese and bacon and baking the second time.
-Put the potatoes on a baking sheet and cover with plastic wrap.
+Follow the instructions below until you get to the step where you top with extra cheese and bacon and bake the second time.
+Instead, put the potatoes on a baking sheet and cover with plastic wrap.
 Put them in the fridge if you plan on baking within a few days, or put in the freezer if you plan on baking them within 1-2 months.
 Once the potatoes have frozen solid you can put them in a Ziplock bag so they take up less space in the freezer.

-When you are ready to bake, remove the plastic wrap and top with extra cheese and bacon To cook from the fridge, just broil the potatoes until the cheese is melted.
+When ready to bake, remove the plastic wrap and top with extra cheese and bacon.
+To cook from the fridge, just broil the potatoes until the cheese melts.
 To cook from frozen, bake at 400 degrees for about 25 minutes, or until they are heated through and the cheese is melted.

 How to Store and Reheat Leftovers

-Now, I will be shocked if you have leftovers.
-My family almost always eats the whole pan and fights over who gets the last one.
-However, if you do find yourself with leftovers, you can save them.
-Put them in an airtight container and store in the fridge for up to three days.
-Make sure the potatoes are completely cooled before you store them, otherwise the condensation will gather on the inside of the container and make them soggy.
-To reheat, you can put it in the microwave for 1-2 minutes or broil in the oven until cheese is melted.
+To reheat, put it in the microwave for 1-2 minutes or broil in the oven until cheese is melted.
 The microwave method is quick, but it won’t have quite the same consistency.
 The oven method takes longer, but gives you a better consistency, especially on the skins.

 More Irresistible Potato Dishes